luigisaetta/italian-sentiment-analysis/README.md

 Then, I have added a second examples using a multi-lingual model (English, Dutch, German, French, Spanish and Italian)

+all the to models used are based on BERT

 ## features
 * How to use a pretrained **Transformer** for Sentiment Analysis